 The transfer of credits completed at the graduate level at another institution is handled on an individual basis.
-Although most MS or doctoral level courses from an accredited program in a related area will be considered for acceptance as part of the doctoral program, no more than 18 graduate-level credit hours will be accepted for transfer into the MU-MCW BME doctoral program.
-Special cases will be handled on an individual basis.
-The 18 credits hours include coursework taken at MU and/or MCW prior to admission and credits earned at other institutions before or during enrollment in the MU-MCW BME PhD degree program.
-Any graduate student contemplating course work at another institution with the intent of transferring credits into the MU-MCW joint doctoral program should seek prior approval from the MU-MCW Joint BME Department and the MCW Graduate School.
-Transfer of credit is ordinarily done on the Doctoral Program Planning Form.
-Credits are eligible for transfer only if the grade earned is a B or better (3.0 on a 4.0 scale).
+No more than 18 graduate-level credit hours will be accepted for transfer into the MU-MCW BME PhD program.
+The 18 credits hours include coursework taken at MU and/or MCW prior to admission and credits earned at other institutions before or during enrollment in the MU-MCW BME PhD program.
+Credits are eligible for transfer only if a) the grade earned is a B or better (3.0 on a 4.0 scale), b) earned no more than five years before the start of the MU-MCW BME PhD program, and c) are not used as a part of the requirements for another degree (e.g. MS degree).
 Pass/Fail courses are not eligible for transfer.
-Graduate credits earned more than five (5) years before the start of MU-MCW BME PhD degree program are not eligible for transfer, but could be used to satisfy equivalent pre-requisite leveling courses.
+Students need to complete the MCW Transfer of Credits form (https://infoscope.mcw.edu/Graduate-School-Intranet.htm).